Ralph of Mérencourt: Fifth Crusade

-Along with Pope Innocent III, Raoul gave a sermon on the first day of the council (11 November) calling for a new crusade to recover the Holy Land.
+Along with Pope Innocent III, Ralph gave a sermon on the first day of the council (11 November 1215) calling for a new crusade to recover the Holy Land.
 Further preparations for the crusade (the Fifth) were made on the last day of the council, 30 November.
 However, for various reasons the crusade was postponed until 1217, after the death of Innocent.
-Raoul was appointed as one of Honorius III's papal legates, and was escorted back to his see in Acre by John of Brienne, nominal King of Jerusalem.
+Ralph was appointed as one of Pope Honorius III's papal legates, and was escorted back to his see in Acre by John of Brienne, the nominal King of Jerusalem.

-He personally participated in the crusade against Egypt.
+Ralph personally participated in the crusade against Egypt.
 The assembled crusader armies left Acre for Damietta in Egypt during the last days of May 1218.
 On the 29 August 1219 an attack on Damietta failed, as St. Francis of Assisi had predicted.
-The successful taking of Damietta occurred over 4–5 November 1219.
+The successful taking of Damietta occurred by 5 November 1219.
 It is recounted that at one point the patriarch carried a relic of the True Cross, and prostrated himself with his head buried under the sand in order to ensure the success of the siege at Damietta.
 The whole crusade came to a disastrous end on 29 August 1221, when the crusading armies were trapped by the flooding waters of the Nile and the combined armies of the sultan, al-Kamil, and his two brothers, al-Mu'azzam and al-Ashraf.
 The sultan, after allowing the hostages to be ransomed, agreed to an eight-year truce.

 Preparations for the Sixth Crusade

-In 1222 the pope summoned the king, Pelagius Galvani, the papal legate, patriarch Raoul and other leaders to attend a meeting with him the emperor Frederick II to be held in Verona on 11 November.
-The pope's illness forced the meeting to be postponed until 25 March 1223 at the imperial villa in Ferentino.
-There they struck an agreement to have the king's young daughter marry the newly widowed emperor, Frederick II.
-He agreed to then lead the next crusade and to have his fleet depart from Europe by 24 June 1225.
+In 1222 the pope summoned John of Brienne, king of Jerusalem; Pelagius Galvani, the papal legate; patriarch Ralph, and other leaders to attend a meeting with him and the Holy Roman emperor, Frederick II to be held in Verona on 11 November.
+The pope's illness forced the meeting to be postponed until 23 March 1223 at the imperial villa in Ferentino.
+There they struck an agreement to have King John's young daughter Isabella II marry the newly widowed Emperor Frederick II.
+Frederick then agreed to lead the next crusade and to have his fleet depart from Europe by 24 June 1225.

-On 1 March 1224 Honorius III wrote to the patriarch of Jerusalem of the imminent departure of the imperial fleet, and to prepare for the marriage of Yolanda of Brienne (aka Isabelle II) to the emperor.
+On 1 March 1224 Honorius III wrote to the patriarch of Jerusalem of the imminent departure of the imperial fleet, and to prepare for the marriage of Queen Isabella II to the emperor.
 Any and all impediments were to be cleared away.
-Patriarch Raoul, John of Brienne and Hermann von Salza met with the pope in the summer of 1224 to deal with the emperor's announcement that conditions in Sicily had so deteriorated that he could not possibly depart for the Holy Land at this time.
+Patriarch Ralph, John of Brienne and Hermann von Salza met with the pope in the summer of 1224 to deal with the emperor's announcement that conditions in Sicily had so deteriorated that he could not possibly depart for the Holy Land at this time.
 A new date for departure was arrived at.
-As a new patriarch was nominated and in place by May 1225, it would seem that Raoul died in late 1224.
+As a new patriarch was nominated and in place by May 1225, it would seem that Ralph died in late 1224.
 His replacement, Gérold of Lausanne, bishop of Valence and former abbot of Cluny, was elected on 10 May 1225.